Probability of Success for Dual Endpoints (PFS & OS)

 Scenario 4: Null Hypothesis & Higher Variance

-In this final scenario, we want:
+In this final example scenario, we want:

 - For the control arm: